 Digital Audio Processing

-The Digital Audio Processing Centre is a multidisciplinary research group working in the areas of Music Informatics, Digital Signal Processing (DSP), and computational musicology.
+The Digital Audio Processing Group is a multidisciplinary research group working in the areas of Music Informatics, Digital Signal Processing (DSP), and computational musicology.

 With a wealth of knowledge gained from working alongside industry and in collaboration with other institutions, we are ideally placed to engage in cutting-edge research work.
 As part of a faculty with a long history of working alongside creative companies, we use innovative computational techniques to develop a range of outputs that can be employed by forward-thinking businesses.